ontonyy/javaRockie/README.md

-## Java projects, parts of code by ontony
+## Java projects, codes and projects collection by ontony
 I start learning Java in middle of december 2021, believe that in future will work in java development company